 Zuzovsky, R. (1991).
 Professional development of the teacher and its implementation in teacher-training.
 Teaching Methods, Journal of Teacher-training and Courses, 59-84.
 Jerusalem: Ministry of Education and Culture.
 [Hebrew]

 Zuzovsky, R., & Donitsa-Schmidt, S. (2017).
 Comparing the effectiveness of two models of initial teacher education programmes in Israel.
 European Journal of Teacher Education, 40(3), 413-431.

-.

-.